 - 1VerdictA Toyota Corolla Touring Sports with a different badge, less equipment and a lower price – the Suzuki Swace is an interesting if pretty unexciting choice

 - 2MPG & CO2 emissionsThe Swace offers familiar fuel economy from a familiar engine, but a plug-in hybrid will still serve company-car buyers better

 - 3Running costs & insuranceIn terms of running costs, the Swace is good news for company-car users and private buyers alike – but a plug-in or fully electric car might be even better

-- 4Engines, drive & performance - currently readingThe Suzuki Swace is as good to drive as its Toyota counterpart, but doesn't share the option of a more powerful 2.0-litre engine
+- 4Performance, engine & drive - currently readingThe Suzuki Swace is as good to drive as its Toyota counterpart, but doesn't share the option of a more powerful 2.0-litre engine

 - 5Interior, dashboard & comfortThe Swace is identical inside to the Toyota Corolla Touring Sports, albeit with a bit less kit